openarsenalspecs/Digital-Finance/ExitCompute.md

 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.

----

-## ⚠️ Financial Disclaimer

-ExitCompute does **not** act as a financial advisor.
-It provides analytical tools only and does not guarantee any financial outcome.
-Users are responsible for their own investing decisions.

----

-## 🤝 Contributions

-Contributions are welcome!
-All contributions are accepted under the AGPL-3.0+ with Section 7 attribution requirement.